 How to Stop Google Drive From Syncing

-There are three main ways to stop syncing Google Drive to your computer.
+There are three main ways to stop syncing Google Drive to your PC computer.
 The first prevents offline edits from within your browser, while the other two limit Google’s “backup and sync” app.

 1. Stop Syncing via Google Drive on Browser